The Real Work Begins in the Privacy of Your Own Heart: A Case for Self-Compassion Before Self-Improvement

 After compassion comes clarity.

-What rhythms support your nervous system rather than drain it?
+What rhythms support your nervous system?

-It helps you connect the dots between what you value and how you live.
+The Whole-Person Intention Setting practice helps you connect what you value with how you live.

 Follow Through by Tracking What Matters